rascaraficci/device-manager/docs/concepts.rst

    * - template_id
      - string (read-write)
      - From which template did this attribute come from.
-   * - configurable
-     - boolean (read-write)
-     - Indicate whether the user can set this attribute value in the device (sending a configuration message to the device).
-If this parameter is not set, the attribute is not configurable.
-This field is only returned for attributes that the device actually publishes (all attribute types but 'meta').

 All attributes that are read/write can be used when creating or updating the device.
 All of them are returned (if that makes sense - for instance, static_value won't